bluejayA/substation/docs/reference/operators/keyboard-shortcuts.md

 # Keyboard Shortcuts and Navigation Guide

 Complete keyboard shortcut reference and navigation guide for Substation.
-Master keyboard-driven navigation - your mouse is for the weak.
+This is your quick reference.
+Print it, bookmark it, tattoo it on your arm.
+Whatever helps you remember.
+Master keyboard-driven navigation -- your mouse is for the weak.

 ## Navigation Philosophy